How to Build a Website Part 3

 Oh, oh.
 I used a bad word...
 "Keywords!"

-If you go back through my articles, there is some time spent on explaining what keywords are, but for the purposes of this article, you need to know that keywords are those words that the search engines will index your page for.
-For example, my new site is called "OrganicSanity.com" and it will be about natural and organic food.
-So when someone wants to search for websites on Google that are about natural and organic food, they would put the words "Natural and Organic Food" into the search box and, hey presto!
+(The following paragraph contains old info I kept for reference): If you go back through my articles, there is some time spent on explaining what keywords are, but for the purposes of this article, you need to know that keywords are those words that the search engines will index your page for.
+For example, my new site was called "OrganicSanity.com" (I no longer own this domain) and it will be about How to Build a Website.
+So when someone wants to search for websites on Google that are about How to Build a Website, they would put the words "How to Build a Website" into the search box and, hey presto!
 Lots of sites will be displayed all about organic food.
-If I want my site to be amongst those sites displayed on the first page by google, I have to include the keywords "Natural and Organic Food" somewhere in the header section of my web page, so the search engines will know where to look.
+If I want my site to be amongst those sites displayed on the first page by google, I have to include the keywords "How to Build a Website" somewhere in the header section of my web page, so the search engines will know where to look.
 To do that, I have to enclose all my keywords with what are known as meta tags.
 They look like this:

 <meta>